Max Burkholder

-Maxwell Henry Wolf Burkholder is an American actor.
-He is most notable for his role as Max Braverman in the comedic television drama on NBC, Parenthood.
-Prior to that, he became known as a voice actor for his roles as Chomper in The Land Before Time, Roo on My Friends Tigger & Pooh and World in the television film Foster's Home for Imaginary Friends, Destination: Imagination.
-In 2013, Burkholder appeared in the film The Purge.
-He is currently a member of the Instagram comedy account Max 'n' the Jakey Boys.
+Maxwell Henry Wolf Burkholder (born November 1, 1997) is an American actor.
+His roles on television include Max Braverman in the NBC comedy-drama series Parenthood (2010–2015), as well as young John Bennett in the Peacock fantasy comedy Ted (2024–2026), an entry in the Ted franchise.
+As a child, he began voice acting in roles such as Chomper in The Land Before Time, Roo on My Friends Tigger & Pooh (both 2007–2008), and World in the Foster's Home for Imaginary Friends television special Destination: Imagination (2008).
+He has also appeared in films such as The Purge (2013) and Benjamin (2018).

 Life and career

+Early life and education

-Burkholder's parents are former actors.
+Burkholder was born in November 1997; his parents are former actors.
 Burkholder has a brother named James.
 He attended Campbell Hall School.
 Burkholder attended Harvard University as a member of the Class of 2021, studying biology, but dropped out after his freshman year to pursue acting full-time.
 Burkholder began his theatrical career at Harvard, appearing in a student production of columbinus at Harvard portraying Dylan Klebold/Loner.
 Burkholder is Jewish.